-Do You Need a Family and Marital Law Attorney?
+Do You Need a Family Law Attorney in Volusia County?

-Our marital legal services include Pre-Nuptial Planning, Separation, Dissolution of Marriage (Divorce), Child Custody, Child Support, Time Sharing, Alimony and Paternity.
+Our family law services include Pre-Nuptial Planning, Separation, Dissolution of Marriage (Divorce), Child Custody, Child Support, Time Sharing, Alimony and Paternity.

 Pre-nuptial agreements is not a topic that most couples getting married want to discuss.
 And couples often mistakenly believe that pre-nuptial agreements are just for the rich and famous.
 The fact is that establishing pre-nuptial guidelines is sound financial planning.
 Florida is considered an “equitable distribution” state meaning that any assets acquired during the marriage shall be split 50-50.
 With pre-nuptial planning, we can help you establish a prenup agreement that lists the guidelines for the distribution of assets, alimony and child custody and support in the event of a dissolution of marriage or divorce.

 Unlike many other states, Florida does not offer legal separations.
 And separating from your spouse without formally filing for divorce could constitute grounds for the court to impose child support and alimony on one or both spouses.
 If you are contemplating separating from your spouse or a divorce, contact the family law attorneys at Landis Graham French.
 We will help you understand your options and protect your rights under the law.